phdonner/phdonner/README.md

         {{Hexagon}}
 ```

 This diagramming and charting functionality depends on JavaScript.
-In order to use such mind maps outside GitHub, we would need to know how the package is installed on the local machine and on our web server.
+In order to use such mindmaps outside GitHub, we would need to know how the package is installed on the local machine and on our web server.

 ---